cuygur/explorewanchain/staking/node_setup.md

 Click 'Yes, I am sure!' to complete your transaction.
 You can check your transaction by searching for your validator's address at [http://testnet.wanscan.org/](http://testnet.wanscan.org/).
 To have your node name and logo displayed on the Wanscan website, please get in touch at [techsupport@wanchain.org](techsupport@wanchain.org).

-#### 3) Send Tx Gas Fee to Validator address
+#### 3) Send Gas Fee to Validator address

-After the registration is completed, a small transaction fee is also transferred to the verification node address for the execution of the POS protocol fee.
+The validator address must be funded with a small amount of WAN in order to pay network fees associated with the consensus process.

-The handling fee is generally not more than 0.01 wan per transaction, so a transfer of 50 wan to the validator account can support longe time use.
+Fees are generally not more than 0.01 WAN per transaction, so a transfer of 50 wan to the validator account can support long term use.

-Please check the balance of the validator address regularly through the browser to ensure that transaction fees are always available.
+Please check the balance of the validator address regularly through the [WanScan](http://testnet.wanscan.org/) to ensure that transaction fees are always available.

 ## Extended Setup
 *This method of setup is deprecated, we recommend using the Quick Start guide above*